tmtygnz/tmtygnz/README.md

 ### Hi there 👋, Hello iam Timothy
 #### Iam a student learning software development

 I'm Timothy from the Philipines.
 I create simple projects just to kill time or learn some thing new.
-I currently learning React JS.
+I currently learning Preact JS.
 ## Skills
 - Python
 - Node Js